 4. Visit One Of The Tiniest Towns In New Jersey

-5. Visit The Local Businesses
+5. Stop By The Local Businesses

 Walk down the main street in Branchville and you will find the barbershop, Barnyard Restaurant, Broad Street Books, A&G Pizza, Orr’s Clothes for Country Living, and a few other businesses.
 Like we said, it is small.